How to Prepare for a Blizzard

 The Red Cross staying indoors during severe weather, but if you must go outside your home, these tips will help.

-- Wear warm clothing including gloves, hat and scarf.
+- Wear warm clothing including gloves, a hat, and a scarf.
 Exposed skin can become frost-bitten in just a few minutes in extreme cold and wind.

 - If pets go out with you, keep them on leashes because they can become disoriented quickly in blizzard conditions and wander into roadways or get lost and perish without shelter

 - When icy conditions are present, have an effective traction product on hand.
 Salt-based and non-salt ice melt products are one option, but they work slowly and are not effective in extreme cold.
-A better choice is to any surface at any temperature.
+A better choice is Traction Magic, a traction agent you can apply to any surface at any temperature.
 It is ideal for slick steps and walkways.

 Preparing for a Blizzard: What you Need in your Car